seinecle/mk99/docs/generated-html/subdir/data-science-machine-learning-artificial-intelligence_temp_html.md

 [start=2]
 2. have no training in computer science / software engineering

--> they neglect how hard it can be to to run their models on computers, in terms of taking advantage of new types of hardward (ex: GPUs, see below).
+-> they neglect how hard it can be to run their models on computers, in terms of taking advantage of new types of hardward (ex: GPUs, see below).

 -> since they focus on *sampling* the data, they are not concerned with handling entire datasets with related IT issues.